sensordeck/atlas-docs/docs/hardware-architecture.md

 This signal is intended for deterministic periodic acquisition use cases such as:

-- synchronized multi-camera exposure
+- Synchronized multi-camera exposure
-- aligned periodic LiDAR or scan-cycle coordination
+- Aligned periodic LiDAR or scan-cycle coordination
-- recurring acquisition boundaries for sensors that support sync input
+- Recurring acquisition boundaries for sensors that support sync input
-- establishing a board-controlled sample cadence
+- Establishing a board-controlled sample cadence

 #### Why it matters

-- multiple sensors can be aligned to a common hardware event
+- Multiple sensors can be aligned to a common hardware event
-- exposure and sampling drift can be reduced or eliminated
+- Exposure and sampling drift can be reduced or eliminated
-- motion scenes become easier to fuse accurately
+- Motion scenes become easier to fuse accurately

 ### TRIGGER_OUT — Event Trigger Control